cfantasia/CMGWPrimeGroup/doc/README.txt

 Comment: this is the place to define the cuts (NB: but not the actual values!).
 The "cuts" should be called with the actual thresholds.

+(d) util.C

+Comment: this is the place where the actual values for the cuts are defined.

-(d) GetDistributionGeneric.C
+(e) GetDistributionGeneric.C

-Comment: Wrapper that calls either GetMuonPtDistribution.C or GetMuonPtDistribution_JetIso.C.
+Comment: Wrapper that calls
+o GetMuonPtDistribution_JetIso.C (option = 1), or
+o GetMuonPtDistribution.C (option = 2), or
+o GetChargePtDistribution.C. (option = 3)
 Make sure to preserve the number and the types of arguments when modifying/adding new functions!

-(e) GetMuonPtDistribution_JetIso.C
+(f) GetMuonPtDistribution_JetIso.C

 Comment: Makes distributions for muon-pt and # of muons in event with and without cuts on jet-activity and isolation.

-(f) GetMuonPtDistribution.C
+(g) GetMuonPtDistribution.C

 Comment: Makes distributions for muon-pt for various cuts (default values).
-Run root_macros/plotMuPt.C afterwards to see plots with nice colors, legends, etc.
+To see plots with nice colors, legends, etc. run afterwards o plotMuPt.C to see signal + individual bgd contributions o plotMuPt2.C to see signal +  total bgd contributions

+(h) GetChargePtDistribution.C

+Comment: Makes distributions for charge asymmetry for various cuts (default values).
+To see nice plots, run macro plotChargeAsym.C